ministryofjustice/cfe-civil/README.md

 3) RAILS_ENV=remote_database SECRET_KEY_BASE=anything rake rerun:requests

-This currently takes around 5 minutes to run with 7500 requests from staging The output format of the diffs is 4 fields:
+This currently takes around 5 minutes to run with 7500 requests from staging.
+The output format of the diffs is 4 fields:

 a) +/-/~ addition, removal, change